Presswell History, Family Crest & Coats of Arms

 Another 37 words (3 lines of text) are included under the topic Early Presswell Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Presswell family to Ireland
+Migration of the Presswell family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Presswell surname or a spelling variation of the name include : Roger Presswood who landed in North America in 1700; Joan Prestwood, who settled in Virginia in 1666; and Richard Prestwood, who was on record in Baltimore in 1749..